AleshaOleg/aleshaoleg.github.io/index.md

 #### Jul 2015 - Sep 2016
 @ Biz-Xray

 Worked on normalizing statistics data.
-Helped with markup of HTML pages
+Helped with a markup of HTML pages

 &nbsp;
 ## Open-source